augustinlss/rusttype/README.md

                                                 $$$$$$/  $$/
 ```
 # 🦀 rusTType
-*A fast, terminal-based typing test written in Rust (alluding to the `tt` command).*
+*A fast, terminal-based typing test written in Rust.*

 rusTType is a lightweight, MonkeyType-inspired typing program built entirely for the terminal.
-It focuses on speed, clarity, and minimalism — no browser, no ads, just pure typing flow.
+It focuses on speed, clarity, and minimalism.

 The project aims to be a fully keyboard-driven CLI app with a clean TUI display, colored feedback, and accurate WPM/accuracy calculations.